lokesh2334/walmart/README.md

 **Consumer Price Index:** The CPI will decrease during holidays and when markdowns are introduced leading to improved weekly sales.

 **Markdowns:** Markdowns will improve the sales in all the stores.

-### SPAP plan for the Project

-**Goal:** Predict Weekly sales of Walmart

-**Dependent Variable:** Weekly Sales

-**Specific Questions:** Q1: Do the markdowns during a specific holiday improve the weekly sales of a particular department?, Q2: Does external factors for the week affect the sales of a store for that week?

-**Independent Variable:** Unemployment rate, CPI, Markdown1, Markdown2, Markdown3, Markdown4, Fuel rate, Temperature, IsHoliday, Size, date, Store, and department.

-**Specific Analysis and Graphs:** Weekly sales by store, Weekly sales by Department, Overall monthly sales, Top performing departments, and least performing department.

 ### References
 [https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting/overview](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting/overview)